Experiential Learning in Communications: Information for Client Partners

 HOW TO APPLY

-If you would like to be a partner client in the EXPECT program, please complete the following application by November 15:
+If you would like to be a client partner in the EXPECT program for the Summer 2014 session, running from May 21 to August 16, please complete the following application by April 15:

 Note that we will post our application for the spring 2015 semester in the fall.